Latin Name: Shepherdia argentea

-Ideal sowing time: Non-pretreated seed in outdoors in late September, Stratified seed in spring
+Non-pretreated seed outdoors in late September, Stratified seed in spring Ideal sowing time:

-Sowing instructions: Outdoor seedbed - Sow 1 cm deep and 50 seeds/meter; Greenhouse - sow 3 seeds per cell 1 cm deep.
+Sowing instructions: Outdoors - Sow 1 cm deep and 50 seeds/meter; Greenhouse - sow 3 seeds per cell 1 cm deep.

-Buffaloberry is an excellent choice for farmstead, intercropping, reclamation and wildlife habitat plantings.
+'Ralph Dunlop' Buffaloberry is an excellent choice for farmsteads, intercropping, reclamation, and wildlife habitat plantings.
 This seed strain was bred and developed specifically for temperate agroforestry.
-Buffaloberry stabilizes eroding soil, contributes nitrogen and provides wildlife valuable cover particularly upland game birds.
+Buffaloberry stabilizes eroding soil, contributes nitrogen, and provides wildlife valuable cover, particularly upland game birds.
 Female plants can be used for fruit production.